richeney/aks-secure-vwan-snat/README.md

 Repeat for the sites folder to deploy the three sites.
 These represent different branches or customers.
 Note that if you have real branches with S2S VPN devices then you don't need the sites area.
 You will have to adjust the connections later for your target environments.

-> You can run this in a separate termain or CLoud Shell session whilst the AKS environment is deploying if you need to save time,.
+> Save time by running  this in a separate terminal or Cloud Shell session whilst the AKS environment is deploying.

 1. Change directory